-Grand fir (Abies grandis) is a conifer that has more Vitamin C (among other things) than you can shake a stick at AND it smells like oranges and Christmas.
+Grand fir (Abies grandis) has more Vitamin C (among other things) than you can shake a stick at AND it smells like oranges and Christmas.
 Combine that with farm fresh eggs, heavy cream and sugar and you have yourself heaven by the spoonful.
 We experimented with this recipe at our first Urban Wild Foods Walk and by the sounds of diligent jar scraping, we’ve decided this one’s a keeper and will definitely make regular appearances at future walks.
 Thank goodness, grand fir’s a glorious evergreen!

 I prefer to use the tips of older boughs, rather than the new growth of spring.
 Spring tips have their own wonderful flavour, but it’s more citrusy, lacking that delightful fir taste of older needles.
 Note, I say older—not old.
 You want needles that are a glossy, forest green and bend without snapping.
 Do be kind to the trees you’re harvesting from.
 Don’t take tips from saplings and try to clip from more than one tree if you can.

 - 1 cup whole milk